AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/overview.md

 The process is as follows:

-1. [Configure an [!DNL Azure] Key Vault](#create-key-vault) based on your organization's policies, then [generate an encryption key](#generate-a-key) that will ultimately be shared with Adobe.
+1. [Configure an [!DNL Azure] Key Vault](./azure-key-vault-config.md) based on your organization's policies, then [generate an encryption key](./azure-key-vault-config.md#generate-a-key) that will ultimately be shared with Adobe.
-1. Use API calls to [set up the CMK app](#register-app) with your [!DNL Azure] tenant.
+1. Set up the CMK app with your [!DNL Azure] tenant through either [API calls](./api-cmk-setup.md#register-app) or the [UI](./ui-cmk-setup.md#register-app).
-1. Use API calls to [send your encryption key ID to Adobe](#send-to-adobe) and start the enablement process for the feature.
+1. Send your encryption key ID to Adobe and start the enablement process for the feature either [in the UI](./ui-cmk-setup.md#send-to-adobe) or with an [API call](./api-cmk-setup.md#send-to-adobe).
-1. [Check the status of the configuration](#check-status) to verify whether CMK has been enabled.
+1. Check the status of the configuration to verify whether CMK has been enabled either [in the UI](./ui-cmk-setup.md#check-status) or with an [API call](./api-cmk-setup.md#check-status).

 Once the setup process is complete, all data onboarded into Platform across all sandboxes will be encrypted using your [!DNL Azure] key setup.
 To use CMK, you will leverage [!DNL Microsoft Azure] functionality that may be part of their [public preview program](https://azure.microsoft.com/en-ca/support/legal/preview-supplemental-terms/).